ROB GRAAFLAND

 At the first exhibition, in The Hague in February 1936, there were forty-six works: drawings, etchings, watercolours and oil paintings.
 The art critic J. R., reviewing the exhibition for an unknown newspaper, wrote on 8 February that he admired the fiery red hunting outfit of a member of a hunting association, and "... the paintings are nothing but praise for life, witnesses of the beauty of the world ..."
 But there was also some criticism of his allegorical and symbolical paintings.

-The third and last exhibition of his own ran at N.V.
-H. Alard fils & Co in Maastricht from 9 april to 15 april and 20 april to 25 april 1938.
+The third and last exhibition of his own works ran at N.V.
+H. Alard fils & Co in Maastricht from 9 april to 15 april and 20 april to 25 april, 1938.

 A year later, 1939, Graafland returned to his former house in Vught, escaping the hustle and bustle of The Hague.
 One of the works he painted in Vught was a portrait of his friend Hubert Cuypers, composer, conductor and organist.

-And his final exhibition was in 1939 with the Art Society of Breda (Bredasche Kunstkring) of which he was a member.
+His final exhibition was with the Art Society of Breda (Bredasche Kunstkring) in 1939 of which he was a member.

 In Memoriam Robert Graafland